raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/this.md

           return this.array[this.tail += 1] = value
         },
         pullHead: function () {
-          var value;

           if (this.tail >= this.head) {
-            value = this.array[this.head];
+            let value = this.array[this.head];

             this.array[this.head] = void 0;
             this.head += 1;
             return value
           }
         },
         isEmpty: function () {
-          return this.tail < this.head
+          this.tail < this.head
         }
-      }
-    };

-    banksQueue = BanksQueueMaker();
-    banksQueue.pushTail('Hello');
-    banksQueue.pushTail('JavaScript')
+      });

+Now we are relying on JavaScript to set the value of `this` whenever we invoke one of these functions using the `.` or `[` and `]` operators.

+In other words, when we write:

+    const betterQueue = BetterQueue();

+    betterQueue.pushTail('Hello');
+    betterQueue.pushTail('JavaScript');
+    betterQueue.pullHead()

-Every time you invoke a function that is a member of an object, JavaScript binds that object to the name `this` in the environment of the function just as if it was an argument.[^this] Now we can easily make copies:
+We expect that JavaScript will invoke the functions we've bound to `pushTail` and `pullHead`, and automatically bind `betterQueue` to the name `this` within them.
+And indeed it does: Every time you invoke a function that is a member of an object, JavaScript binds that object to the name `this` in the environment of the function just as if it was an argument.[^this]

+Now, does this solve our original problem?
+Can we make copies of an object?
+Recall that the problem was that when we used a closure for private data, copying references to an object's functions meant that we were using functions that still referred to the original closure, and therefore shared the same private data.

+Now our functions refer to members of the object, and use `this` to ensure  that they are referring to the object receiving a message.
+Let's see if this does, indeed, allow us to copy objects:

-    copyOfQueue = extend({}, banksQueue)
+    const copyOfQueue = extend({}, betterQueue)
     copyOfQueue.array = []
     for (var i = 0; i < 2; ++i) {
-      copyOfQueue.array[i] = banksQueue.array[i]
+      copyOfQueue.array[i] = betterQueue.array[i]
     }

-    banksQueue.pullHead()
+    betterQueue.pullHead()
       //=> 'Hello'

     copyOfQueue.pullHead()
       //=> 'Hello'

 Presto, we now have a way to copy arrays.
-By getting rid of the closure and taking advantage of `this`, we have functions that are more easily portable between objects, and the code is simpler as well.
+By getting rid of the closure and taking advantage of `this`, we have functions that are more easily portable between objects, and the code is simpler as well. **This is very important**.
+Being able to copy objects is an example of a larger concern: Being able to share functions between objects.
+That's how classes work.
+That's how extending objects works.
+Being able to share functions means being able to compose and reuse functionality.

 There is more to `this` than we've discussed here.
 We'll explore things in more detail later, in [What Context Applies When We Call a Function?](#context).